Frequently asked questions

 Where can I get help downloading the route onto the GPS/Mobile Phone?

 Send an email to us and one of our organizing team will get back to you with assistance.

 Are there route marshalls along the way?

-No. Participants navigate by GPS, so please ensure that you are fully prepared with the ability to download your route onto your GPS/Mobile phone even during the event.
+No. Participants navigate using personal navaids, so please ensure that you are fully prepared with the ability to download your route onto your GPS/Mobile phone even during the event.
 This is a self-supported adventure event.

 Do seconders have to pay an entrance fee?

-National Parks fees are covered for all participants by the registration fees.
+National Parks fees are covered for all registered participants.
 Please be prepared to pay for Park Entry fees at Nyanga for seconders/back up crew and family members.